-Current challenges
+Current Challenges

-Mutual banking organisations have consistently shown superior performance in trust and customer satisfaction ratings, and ownership and remuneration structures are rarely in conflict with the service oriented purpose of mutuals.
+Mutual banking organisations have consistently shown superior performance in trust and customer satisfaction ratings, and ownership and remuneration structures are rarely in conflict with the service-oriented purpose of mutuals.
+Mutuals therefore want regulators to apply regulations appropriately.
+Where regulation is in response to market misconduct, it should be applied to the source of that misconduct, rather than applying one-size-fits-all regulation.

-Mutuals therefore want regulators to apply regulation judiciously.
-Where regulation is in response to market misconduct, it should be applied to the source of that misconduct, rather than applying onesize-fits-all regulation.
-In other words, if mutuals have not been participant in misconduct they should be exempt from compliance with any remedial regulation.
-At the very least, regulators should apply regulation proportionately in order to ensure that smaller mutual banking institutions are not unduly burdened.
+In other words, if mutuals are not participant in misconduct they should be exempt from compliance with any remedial regulation.
+At the very least, regulators should apply regulation proportionately in order to ensure that smaller mutual banking institutions are not unduly burdened and to maintain competition in banking.

 The digital transformation of the banking industry presents opportunities and challenges.
-Technology should improve member services as well as back office efficiency, though it does require significant investment in IT infrastructure as well as cybersecurity so as to be competitive and to keep data secure.
+Technology should improve member services and backoffice efficiency, though it does require significant investment in IT infrastructure and cybersecurity to be competitive and keep data secure.